On Mitigating the Utility-Loss in Differentially Private Learning: A new Perspective by a Geometrically Inspired Kernel Approach: Introduction

-\paragraph{Application to Differentially Private Federated Learning:} The different KAHMs built independently using different datasets can be combined together using the KAHM induced distance function.
+\paragraph{Application to Differentially Private Federated Learning (C7):} The different KAHMs built independently using different datasets can be combined together using the KAHM induced distance function.
 This allows introducing a federated learning scheme that combines together the local privacy-preserving KAHM based classifiers to build a global classifier.
 A significant feature of the scheme is that the evaluation of global classifier requires only locally computed distance measures.

-Table~\ref{table_contributions} summarizes the main contributions and results of this study.
-The similarity of the current study with previous works is confined to the following two points: \begin{itemize} \item The wide and conditionally deep architecture consisting of the composition of kernel based models follows from~\citep{8888203,9216097,KUMAR20211,ZHANG2022128,10.1007/978-3-030-87101-7_14}, wherein a kernel based variational fuzzy model (motivated by measure theoretic basis~\citep{10.1007/978-3-030-87101-7_13}) is used.
-In contrast, the current study explores geometrically inspired kernel affine hull machines. \item The current study follows the federated learning architecture of~\citep{KUMAR202187,10.1145/3386392.3399562,10012502} with the difference that instead of fuzzy attributes, the KAHM induced distance measures are applied to aggregate the distributed local models for federated learning. \end{itemize} To our best knowledge, the proposed KAHM based differentially private learning approach is original.
-None of the previous studies has developed geometrically inspired kernel affine hull machines as effective means for differentially private data representation learning which is the novelty.
+The relation of the current study with previous works is confined to the following three points: 1) The wide and conditionally deep architecture consisting of the composition of kernel based models follows from~\cite{8888203,9216097,KUMAR20211,ZHANG2022128,10.1007/978-3-030-87101-7_14}, wherein a kernel based variational fuzzy model (motivated by measure theoretic basis~\cite{10.1007/978-3-030-87101-7_13}) is used.
+In contrast, the current study explores geometrically inspired kernel affine hull machines.
+2) The input perturbation method (where noise is added to original data to achieve $(\epsilon,\delta)-$differential privacy of any subsequent computational algorithm) was earlier considered in~\cite{KUMAR202187,10.1145/3386392.3399562,kumar2023differentially}.
+However, the current study complements the input perturbation method with a transformation to mitigate the accuracy-loss issue of differential privacy.
+3) The current study follows the federated learning architecture of~\cite{KUMAR202187,10.1145/3386392.3399562,10012502} with the difference that instead of fuzzy attributes, the KAHM induced distance measures are applied to aggregate the distributed local models for federated learning.

+The significance and novelties of the contributions have been highlighted in Table~\ref{table_contributions} and Table~\ref{table_novelty} respectively.